File Integrity Monitor (FIM)

 - Alerting rules for differentiated alerting and notification mechanisms based on the severity of the event, asset value and the context of the event.

-Threat Stack provides a library of predefined File Monitoring rules within the Base Rule Set for the most common use cases.
+AIP provides a library of predefined file monitoring rules within the Base Rule Set for the most common use cases.
 The Base Rule Set includes:

-The “File: Configuration File Changes” rule monitors changes to your system’s configuration files, specifically the /etc/ directory.
+- Files: Configuration File Changes - This rule monitors changes to your system’s configuration files, specifically the /etc/ directory.

-The “File: System File Changes” rule monitors changes to your system specific files.
-By default it monitors changes in the following directories:
+- Files: System File Changes - This rule monitors changes to your system-specific files.
+By default, it monitors changes in the following directories:

-The “File: Configuration File Changes” and the “File: System File Changes” rules monitor “Modify” events.
-The "File: Secret File Opens" rule monitors “Open” events.
+The “Files: Configuration File Changes” and the “Files: System File Changes” rules monitor 'Modify' events.
+The "Files: Secret File Opens" rule monitors 'Open' events.

-You can modify Threat Stack provided rule sets or create additional Rule Sets that are specific to their respective environments, the rules can monitor multiple files, directories or sometimes only monitor a critical file like an application configuration (.conf) file.
+You can modify AIP-provided rulesets or create additional rulesets that are specific to their respective environments.
+The rules can monitor multiple files, directories or sometimes only monitor a critical file like an application configuration (.conf) file.